loriopatrick/cartoon-upsample/website/README.md

 124 }
 ```

-While edges is not empty we pop off an edge and recusrively search the quadtree for a collision between a leaf and the edge.
+While edges is not empty we pop off an edge and recusrively search the quadtree for a collision between the edges and a leaf.

 ```
 151         // Vertical edge